7 Principles for Making Marriage Work

 -

-With over 10 years of experience as a therapist for individuals and couples of all backgrounds, I am well versed in addressing issues such as coparenting, communication, conflict, building emotional connection, finding quality time amidst busy lives with children and work, pre-marital, family planning, parenting, infidelity, divorce, coparenting, betrayal, broken trust, alcohol abuse, interracial couples, in-law relationships, LGBT couples, ENM couples, trauma, attachment wounds, resentments, and more.
-I have chatted with couples about everything from household responsibilities to betrayals and deep seated resentments.
+Well versed in addressing issues such as coparenting, communication, conflict, building emotional connection, finding balance between work, family, and couple time, pre-marital counseling, family planning, parenting, infidelity, divorce, coparenting, betrayal, intimacy, broken trust, alcohol abuse, interracial couples, in-law relationships, LGBT couples, ENM couples, trauma, attachment wounds, resentments, and more, we have worked with couples about everything from household responsibilities to betrayals and deep seated resentments.

-I have completed Levels I and II of the Gottman trainings, The 7 Principles Workshop Facilitator training, and Emotionally Focused Therapy (EFT) for couples.
+Megan John and Meg Lestina have completed Gottman trainings, The 7 Principles Workshop Facilitator training, and Emotionally Focused Therapy (EFT) for couples.